Hagia Sophia, Mystras

-The Church of Hagia Sophia (Ἁγία Σοφία /grc/) or Holy Wisdom is a Byzantine church in the fortified medieval town of Mystras, Peloponnese, Greece.
+The Church of Hagia Sophia (Ἁγία Σοφία /el/) or Holy Wisdom is a Byzantine church in the fortified medieval town of Mystras, Peloponnese, Greece.
 It forms part of the wider archaeological site of Mystras, which is designated as a World Heritage Site by UNESCO.
-Built within the palace complex, it functioned as the royal palace church until Ottoman conquest of Mystras and its conversion into an Islamic mosque.
+Built within the palace complex, it functioned as the royal palace church until Ottoman conquest of Mystras and its conversion into a mosque.
 Hagia Sophia of Mystras was made back into a Christian church when Greece achieved independence during the early nineteenth century.

 History

 Hagia Sophia was built in the fourteenth century by the first despot of Mystras, Manuel Kantakouzenos, whose monograms are preserved on marble plaques of the church.
 The church was originally dedicated to Jesus Christ the Life Giver (Ζωοδότης Χριστός) and was the catholicon of the men's monastery, bearing the same name, as can be seen from the seal of the Patriarch of Constantinople Philotheus, from the year 1365, with which it was converted into a monastery at the request of the founder himself.
 According to several sources, after 1429 the bones of the wife of Constantine XI Palaiologos, Theodora Tocco, were transferred to the monastery, while Cleopa Malatesta, the wife of the despot Theodore II Palaiologos, was also buried there in 1433.
 The church being renamed to Hagia Sophia must have taken place after the Fall of Constantinople.
 During Ottoman period, Hagia Sophia, like many other churches in the former Byzantine Empire that fell to the Ottomans, was converted into a mosque.

 Upon Greece's independence in 1830, it was converted back into a church.
 In 1989 Hagia Sophia along with the rest of the ruins, fortress, palace, churches, and monasteries of Mystras, was named a UNESCO World Heritage Site.